 Explore the Security pillar of the AWS Well-Architected Framework and be guided through the fundamental security controls that should be addressed when designing, transitioning to, and operating in a cloud environment.

 In today’s operating environment, security is critical and businesses must be protected from accidental and malicious threats.
 These risks can come from any direction and at any moment in time.
 Just like any other cloud providers, Amazon Web Services (AWS) has a shared security model.
 This model indicates what responsibility lies with the provider and what is the responsibility of the customer, so appropriate steps can be taken to ensure security.

 Operational excellence applied to your cloud workload

 Security must always be tailored to fit each individual business.
 To choose business-appropriate security controls, threat modeling and a risk assessment must be done.
 Once you have the results of those processes, you may need to revise your security decisions, especially within the cloud.
 Automated tools should be used to continuously scan your machine images, applications, APIs, or any other part of your infrastructure as code (IaC).
 You should be going through the exercise of threat modeling and assessing risk on a regular basis to ensure that you are up to date with the current threat landscape.

 Cloud account management for architects

-AWS Organisations should be used to centrally manage all the AWS accounts within a corporation.
-When using AWS Organisations, it is critical to ensure all settings are appropriately chosen.
+AWS Organizations should be used to centrally manage all the AWS accounts within a corporation.
+When using AWS Organizations, it is critical to ensure all settings are appropriately chosen.
 To control all accounts appropriately, all features should be enabled.

-Want to eliminate manually cheques for adherence to AWS Organisations’ best practises?
+Want to eliminate manually checks for adherence to AWS Organizations’ best practices?
 Have your AWS cloud infrastructure scanned for adherence to 750+ cloud guidelines by signing up for our free trial.